sagishrieber/sketch-any-icon-fetcher/README.md

 # Sketch GetFavicon plugin
-Sketch plugin to import any favicon (by URL) into your design using the Google Favicon API.
+Sketch plugin to import any favicon by URL into your design, originally made for our Product Design team at [Similarweb](http://similarweb.com "Similarweb"), now available for all.
+This plugin uses the Google Favicon API.

+## Demo GIF
 ![image to explain how this works](https://github.com/sagishrieber/sketch-get-favicon-by-url/raw/master/favicon-plugin-demo.gif "how this works")

 ## How to use: